Includes: "Critiques & Lectures, Opening Night Dinner, Snacks

 We encourage flexibility and independence among participants and will attempt to personalize your experience whenever possible.
 If you fall in love with an area and want to continue working there–you are encouraged to do so.

-You will talk street-tech with Steve and Zack, who will give you their minimalist view on gear along with a simplified shooting process to maximizing your response time to capture decisive moments.
-Steve’s street tools include Nikon Gear, Zack uses Fuji tools and they both carefully curate a selection of lenses; but they are familiar with a wide range of equipment to help you maximize your mirror-less, compact, rangefinder, DSLR or even your camera phone for compelling street images.
+You will talk street-tech with Steve, who will give you their minimalist view on gear along with a simplified shooting process to maximizing your response time to capture decisive moments.
+Steve’s street tools include Nikon Gear, with a carefully curated selection of lenses; but he is familiar with a wide range of equipment to help you maximize your mirror-less, compact, rangefinder, DSLR or even your camera phone for compelling street images.

 We will talk lenses, auto focus, zone focusing, shooting form the hip, using live view, flash and a host of other tips, tricks, distractions and ideas that will improve your work dramatically.
 Along with gear choices you will learn best practices of handling yourself on the street, approaching strangers, and dealing with constantly changing variables.
 It’s a street photography workshop but the lessons learned will benefit you in all genres of image-making.